viljami/nemo-ccd/README.md

 # NEMO CCD

-Non-Elastic MOmentumless Continuous Collision Detection for circles written with JavaScript.
+Non-Elastic angular MOmentumless Continuous Collision Detection for circles written with JavaScript.
 No dependencies or external libraries.

 ## Build, Develop and Test